 Be one step ahead of your dog.
 As soon as you anticipate your German Shepherd will bite or even if you slightly miss the moment of the nip or chew, quickly distract him and redirect his behavior towards the chew toy.

-Other good alternatives are rope toys, such as this handy puppy selection from Amazon.
+Other good alternatives are rope toys, such as this handy puppy selection.
 You can also soak these in water and pop them in the freezer for a while, as the cold rope will help to soothe your pups’ gums.
-You can also try frozen vegetables such as carrots, but remember to supervise your young puppy when feeding treats.

 4. Use Positive Reinforcement